syjer/stencil-test/README.md

 ## Note about custom components/angular binding

-You may notice something: the events must be custom ones, e.g. `change` become `myChange`.
-When building custom elements, always thing about what should be exposed in term of events: blur? focus? change?
+You may notice something: the events must be custom ones, e.g. `change` becomes `myChange`.
+When building custom elements, always think about what should be exposed in term of events: blur? focus? change?

 For angular components, when you are creating "input" type of elements, you must implement manually a `ValueAccessor`.
 This may be tedious, but it only need to be done once.